 /Blue and Blue/Lime, and previously available styles are Charcoal/Orange and Red/Lime.
 For women, the only currently available style is Hot Pink

-/Green, and previously available styles are Black/Hot Pink and Charcoal/Multi.
+/Green, and previously available styles were Black/Hot Pink and Charcoal/Multi.
 The men's shoe generally had more favorable style reviews than the women's.

 The GOrun Strada has great durability.
 The outsole, made of foam, is surprisingly durable for not being rubber, with the denser foam in the high-impact areas of the midfoot, big toe, and heel.
 The midsole uses a durable cushioning called Resalyte.
 The upper has extra structure and padding that makes it last longer than other long-distance running shoes.
 The GOrun